-Australia and Cuba have long enjoyed friendly relations.
+Australia and Cuba have long enjoyed friendly relations based on trade and cooperation on a range of international issues.
 Formal diplomatic relations were established in 1989.

 Australia has non-resident diplomatic accreditation to Cuba through the Australian Embassy in Mexico City.
-Cuba has an embassy in Canberra.
+Cuba opened an embassy in Canberra in 2008.

-Cuba's population is approximately 11,163,934 million (2012 census).
-Just over 51% is mulatto or mixed-race ethnicity (mainly Spanish and African descent) with a further 37% defined as white, 11% as black and 1% as Chinese.
-Numerous influxes have influenced Cuba and its culture, notably Spanish settlement, slaves from West Africa, French fleeing from the Haitian revolution (early 19th century) and most recently Jamaican settlers.
+Cuba's population is approximately 11.4 million (2016).
+Just over 64 per cent is defined as white, 27 per cent mulatto or mixed-race ethnicity (mainly Spanish and African descent), and 9 per cent black.
+Numerous waves of migration have influenced Cuba and its culture, notably Spanish settlement, slaves from West Africa, French fleeing from the Haitian revolution (early 19th century) and most recently Jamaican settlers.

-The native Amerindian population of Cuba began to decline after the European discovery of the island by Christopher Columbus in 1492 and following its development as a Spanish colony during the next several centuries.
-Large numbers of African slaves were imported to work the coffee and sugar plantations.
-US intervention during the Spanish-American War in 1898 assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorized the US to intervene in Cuba in the event of instability.
-The Treaty of Paris established Cuban independence from the US in 1902 after which the island experienced a string of governments mostly dominated by the military and corrupt politicians.
-In the years following independence, Cuba saw significant economic development but was often ruled by military figures who obtained or remained in power by force.
+Mesoamerican peoples first occupied Cuba around 4000 BC, but their numbers declined after European discovery and colonisation of the islands by Christopher Columbus in 1492.
+Large numbers of African slaves were imported to work Cuban coffee and sugar plantations over the next several centuries.
+United States intervention during the 1898 Spanish-American War assisted the Cubans in overthrowing Spanish rule and the 1901 Platt Amendment to the Cuban constitution authorised the United States to intervene in Cuba in the event of instability.
+The Treaty of Paris established Cuban independence from the United States in 1902 after which the island experienced a string of governments mostly dominated by corrupt politicians and the military.

 On 1 January 1959, after a three-year guerrilla campaign led by Fidel Castro, Ernesto 'Che' Guevara and Camilo Cienfuegos, the dictatorship of General Fulgencio Batista was overthrown.
-President Castro declared Cuba a socialist state on 16 April 1961, his iron rule holding the subsequent regime together for nearly five decades.
-He pursued close relations with the Soviet Union and for the next 30 years Cuba received substantial economic and military assistance from the USSR, estimated at US$5.6 billion annually, which kept Cuba's economy afloat and enabled it to maintain a large military establishment.
+Castro declared Cuba a socialist state on 16 April 1961, his iron rule holding the subsequent regime together for nearly five decades.
+Cuba's close relationship with the Soviet Union provided substantial economic and military assistance from the USSR, estimated at US$5.6 billion annually, which kept Cuba's economy afloat and enabled it to maintain a large military establishment.
 Cuba's communist revolution, with Soviet support, was exported throughout Latin America and Africa during the 1960s, 1970s, and 1980s, and relations between Cuba and the West, especially the United States, deteriorated.
-Fidel Castro stepped down as president in February 2008 in favour of his younger brother Raúl Castro.

 System of Government